 You’ve found the perfect space to call home.
 Now you need the right renters insurance to protect what’s inside.

 While your landlord has insurance to protect the structure of your home, that policy doesn’t provide protection for you or your belongings.
 That’s where a renters policy comes in.
 It provides protection for all your valuables like clothing, furniture and electronics.
 It also provides you liability protection if someone is injured in your home and sues you.
-And your renters insurance protects you and your things even if you are away from your home.

 What does my renters policy cover?

 Under a standard Gulfstream renters policy, you’ll get coverage for the following: